2018 Grambling State Tigers football team

-The 2018 Grambling State Tigers football team represents Grambling State University in the 2018 NCAA Division I FCS football season.
-The Tigers are led by fifth-year head coach Broderick Fobbs and play their home games at Eddie Robinson Stadium in Grambling, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).
+The 2018 Grambling State Tigers football team represented Grambling State University in the 2018 NCAA Division I FCS football season.
+The Tigers were led by fifth-year head coach Broderick Fobbs and played their home games at Eddie Robinson Stadium in Grambling, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Tigers finished the 2017 season 11–2, 7–0 in SWAC play to win the West Division.
-They defeated Alcorn State in the SWAC Championship Game, receiving the conference's bid to the Celebration Bowl where they lost to North Carolina A&T.

 Preseason

 SWAC football media day

 During the SWAC football media day held in Birmingham, Alabama on July 13, 2018, the Tigers were predicted to win the West Division.

-Media poll

 Presason All-SWAC Team

 The Tigers led all SWAC schools by having 15 players selected to Preseason All-SWAC Teams.